chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This page explains advanced features, some players may not understand everything in this page.
 {.is-warning}

+> This page is currently outdated, onion (me) is working on updating this to V8.
+{.is-danger}

 # <i class="fa-duotone fa-inbox-in"></i> Input
 These are blocks that are used to power wiring systems.
 They do not receive wiring inputs, and can only output.